Breach of confidence in English law: Value

 The breach of confidence doctrine does not protect trivial information.
 The information will warrant the protection by courts through equity only if such courts can objectively assess the information as valuable.
 Typically, information that holds commercial value will easily satisfy this element, as equity seeks to protect secrets that arise from the 'ingenuity of the human brain', and most often such secrets will hold some sort of commercial value.

 The information was shared in a confidential manner

-It is not sufficient for the information to be confident.
-This information must also have been communicated to its recipient in circumstances that can be properly described as confidential.
+It is not sufficient for the information to be confidential: it must also have been communicated to its recipient in circumstances that can be properly described as confidential.
 In Mense v Milenkovic, McInerney J said:

 So, the circumstances in which the information was shared can aid in determining the existence and scope of any obligation of confidence.
 Specifically, what the recipient knew and also what they ought to have known in the circumstances is relevant.

-There are four ways of receiving confidential information: